Gaunt Whaling Grenade or Bomb

 Overview

 Cast iron harpoon head that would have been propelled by an explosive charge that was mounted and lit behind its wide base.
-The head of the harpoon has four blunt prongs which would, under explosive charge, have buried themselves in to the poor whale.
+The head of the harpoon has four blunt prongs which would, under explosive charge, have buried themselves into the whale.
 This harpoon would have been used in the local whaling activities.
-The word "GAUNT" has been engraved into the harpoon head and may be the name of the ship that it was used on.

 Historical information